kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 Final chosen file for the model's pick: recipe_16260.json
 ```

-## Creating a Suggestion Service
+## Building a Suggestion Service

-Now that we know how to use RAG, we can create a service that will take a user’s ingredients and return the best match from the database.
-We’ll use some of the code from our notebook, but we’ll put this into a FastAPI service and create a simple UI to interact with it.
-First we’ll create the FastAPI service:
+Now that we know how to use RAG, we can create a service that’ll take a user’s ingredients and return the best match from the database.
+We’ll use some of the code from our notebook, but put it into a FastAPI service and create a simple UI to interact with it.
+First, we’ll create the FastAPI service:

 ```python
 def _load_resources():